 - Three forms from licensed CPAs that attest to your good moral character

-Once the board processes your application you'll receive your certificate in the mail and will officially be a licensed North Carolina CPA.
+Once you pass the CPA Exam and the board processes your application, you'll receive your CPA certificate in the mail and will officially be a licensed North Carolina Certified Public Accountant.

 License Renewal and Continuing Professional Education